7Cedars/cyfrin_updraft/code_hawks_first_flights/2024-07-Mondrian-Wallet_v2/audit_data/workflow.md

     [ ] Any diagrams?
 Draw my own?
     [ ] What are invariants that need to hold?
 Have they been written out?
   [ ] Read the docs: scope
-    [ ] is there a commit hash to focus on? = Nope
+    [ ] is there a commit hash to focus on?
-    [ ] see what is in and out of scope. = files in src [ ] Are there known bugs / issues that are out of scope? = none.
+    [ ] see what is in and out of scope.
+    [ ] Are there known bugs / issues that are out of scope?
   [ ] Test suite:
-    [ ] what is the test coverage? = not good, but not terrible either.
+    [ ] what is the test coverage?
-    [ ] unit, fuzz, invariant tests? = only unit.
+    [ ] unit, fuzz, invariant tests?
   [ ] Run `solidity: metrics` on the SRC folder
     [ ] Make a check list by complexity. (pincho method) [ ] Check overview of how methods are called.